DanParkinson/project-4-django/AGILE.md

 This will be about user authentication using django AllAuth.

-- Install `allauth` package
+- Install `allauth` package.
-- Add allauth to installed applications in settings.py
+- Add allauth to installed applications in settings.py.
-- Add login/logout redirects back to index page
+- Add login/logout redirects back to index page.
-- Perform migrations
+- Perform migrations.
 - Adapt navigation bar using Django Templates to to give registered/unregistered site users different menu options
 - reservations can only be made by authenticated users.
 - Now the user needs to be linked with any reservation they make. simple edit to reservation model and views.
-- This caused problems with the database so changed to sqlite3
+- This caused problems with the database so changed to sqlite3 adn remigrated.
 - now to create users, reservation(That are hopefully linked to users) and create html that shows a logged in users reservations.